UMD: A Globally Connected University

 UMD-Spring Break: Greece: Sustainability & Infrastructure (ENCE)

 Large cities represent only two percent of the world's surface area, yet are the economic drivers of the world's economy accounting for over 80 percent of the world's gross domestic product (GDP).
-With these staggering statistics the concepts and principles of "Sustainable Infrastructure" and "Smart Cities" are vital for the survival of urban settlements and the development of healthy living conditions, along with economic prosperity.
+With these staggering statistics the concepts and principles of "Sustainable Infrastructure" are vital for the survival of urban settlements and the development of healthy living conditions, along with economic prosperity.
 On this program, you will explore the different approaches for the development of Sustainable Infrastructure including: Green Infrastructure (green buildings, green roads, and other components); Environmental Implications, Energy Systems and Energy Conservation; Sustainability Metrics; Recycling and Waste Reduction; Mobility and Greenhouse Gas Emissions; other.
 The course includes several site visits related to sustainable infrastructure components, as well as cultural and engineering marvels in Athens and surroundings.

 You must be in good academic and judicial standing and you must not have any registration blocks to participate in this program.
 The minimum GPA for this program is listed above.

 UMD and Non-UMD freshman, sophomores, juniors, seniors, and graduate students are eligible to apply.

 If you are interested in this program but do not meet the eligibility requirements, reach out to the program director (listed in the Contacts tab) to discuss your interest in the program.

 After you commit to the program, Education Abroad will enroll you in the following three (3) credit UMD course:

 - ENCE489G Special Topics in Civil Engineering: Sustainability & Infrastructure

 The credit you earn during this program will count as resident credit.
 Course counts towards full time status (12 credits) for Spring 2019 semester.